Botspot/wor-flasher/README.md

   - If the storage device is smaller than 7GB, it is too small to be usable.
 - Double-check that everything looks correct before clicking the Flash button.
 ![page4](https://user-images.githubusercontent.com/54716352/131228359-5d322ee6-ecd7-41b9-8220-d18e9f38f232.png)
-- A terminal will launch and run the `install-wor.sh` script: (Note that now, the script will start downloading Windows piece-by-piece from Microsoft's update servers.
-A lot of bandwidth will be used at this step to download the ~3GB OS image, so make sure there won't be issues with internet usage.
-This step will also take up to 30 minutes depending on your internet speed, so just leave it running in the background and go drink some water)
+- A terminal will launch and run the `install-wor.sh` script:
 ![terminal3](https://user-images.githubusercontent.com/54716352/131228381-11dc3a4e-96da-40ec-8f46-8b28ade5ee52.png)
+Note: this can take a lot of time to download individual files from Microsoft, package them, and generate a Windows image.
+Fortunately, subsequent runs can skip the lengthy image-generating step if the ISO file exists.
 - If all goes well, the terminal will close and you will be told what to do next.
 ![next steps](https://user-images.githubusercontent.com/54716352/131228409-f84ede9b-a1fc-43f9-a79c-5b1853513960.png)
 ### To run WoR-flasher using the terminal interface